-The Fieldhouse bar on Brown Street near the University of Dayton campus has a new ownership group, consisting mostly of alumni, including former UD basketball star Brian Roberts.
-CONTRIBUTED
+The Fieldhouse, a campus bar along the Brown Street retail strip that has served many a beer and “fishbowl” drink to members of the University of Dayton community over the last quarter-century, is under new ownership consisting mostly of UD alumni, including former Flyer basketball star and NBA player Brian Roberts.

 The investment group that bought The Fieldhouse is led by Roberts and includes a dozen others, including Farrell; local business owner Josh Stamps; his wife Amy Stamps, a local realtor; and others.
 Roberts played for UD from 2004-08, earning a place on the all-Atlantic 10 First Team, and went on to play for the New Orleans Pelicans, Charlotte Hornets and Portland Trailblazers in the NBA.